OfficeDev/office-js-docs-pr/docs/design/ux-design-patterns.md

 Users need to navigate between the different pages of your add-in.
 The following navigation templates show different options you can use to organize pages and commands in your add-in.

-* **Back Button and Next Page** - Shows a task pane with Back and Next Page buttons.
+* **Back button and Next page** - Shows a task pane with Back and Next page buttons.
 Use this pattern to ensure users follow an ordered series of steps.
 	* [Back Button and Next Page specification](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/patterns/back-button.md)
 	* [Back Button and Next Page code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates/navigation/back-button)
 * **Navigation** - Shows a menu, commonly referred to as the hamburger menu, with page menu items in a task pane.